run-ai/docs/docs/Administrator/Researcher-Setup/docker-to-runai.md

 ## Schedule an Onboarding Session

-It is highly recommended to schedule an onboarding session for researchers with a Run:AI customer success professional.
+It is highly recommended to schedule an onboarding session for Researchers with a Run:AI customer success professional.
 Run:AI can help with the above transition, but adding to that, we at Run:AI have also acquired a large body of knowledge on data science best practices which can help streamline  Researchers' work as well as save money for the organization.

 Researcher onboarding material also appears in the [Researcher Onboarding Presentation](../../Researcher/Presentations/Researcher-Onboarding-Presentation.md)